saf-dmitry/mdviewer/README.md

 ## Adding Custom Styles

 If you're familiar with CSS, you can create your own style sheets and copy them to the MDviewer's `stylesheets` directory.
+CSS files should have the `.css` extension and use the UTF-8 encoding.
 New styles will be added to the "Style" drop-down menu and named based on the CSS file name.

 All CSS3 options that work in WebKit will work in MDviewer.
 See existing style sheets in the application's `stylesheets` directory for details.